foxx/foxx.github.io/_posts/draft-2014-12-30-crossbar-io-code-review.draft.markdown

 Both AutobahnJS and crossbar.io are let down by poor architectural design, bad code quality, excessive [SLOC](http://en.wikipedia.org/wiki/Source_lines_of_code) and unclear documentation.
 They are both written in ES5, rather than the far superior ES6, and have clearly not followed TDD.

 Autobahn Python is a better story, it now have asyncio support and is mostly clean, despite not being PEP8 compliant or passing lint checks.
-However this is a pure-python implementation and thus will have performance limitations, although the only viable alternative is uWSGI, which sadly does not pass the Autobahn test suite.
+However as it's a pure-python implementation there will have performance limitations, and it is tightly bound with WAMP.
+You could use uWSGI as a WS server for performance, but sadly it does not pass the Autobahn test suite.

 Admittedly the Autobahn WAMP family has wide cross language support and would allow for rapid prototyping, but the WAMP specification as a whole feels unviable.